Detecting dark matter subhalos with the Nancy Grace Roman Space Telescope: Introduction

 While we have observed many DM signatures, one feature is both universal to all galaxies and discerning of different particle models: the subhalo mass function, which describes the distribution of sub-galactic DM halos within galaxies.
 From hierarchical structure formation, we expect smaller halos to exist within larger ones \citep{Ghigna1998, Klypin1999}.
 The exact properties of the DM (e.g., whether it is warm or cold, or whether it has any interactions with other particles) define the shape of the subhalo mass function and the profiles of these halos.
 The cold dark matter (CDM) model predicts halos down to Earth-sized masses \citep{Green2005, Bringmann2009}.
 However, many other models have subhalo mass function cutoffs at higher scales.
 Thus, if we are able to find evidence for subhalos at small masses, we can rule out certain properties of DM \citep[see Ref.][for a review of these issues]{Bullock2017}.

 For subhalos with masses $\lesssim 10^{10}~\rm{M}_\odot$, star formation is heavily suppressed by photoheating and tidal interactions with host galaxies \citep{Efstathiou1992, Hoeft2006, Okamoto2008, Noh2014}.
 Thus, for the smallest structures, the most reliable observation mechanism is through gravitational interactions.
 Microlensing has placed stringent constraints on very compact lenses, such as Massive Compact Halo Objects (MACHOs) \citep{Paczynski1986,Alcock2001,Tisserand2007}.
 Recently, stellar streams have also emerged as a way of constraining dense halos \citep[e.g.,][]{Bonaca2019}.
-For more diffuse halos, strong gravitational lensing has produced interesting constraints \citep[e.g.,][]{Nierenberg2017, Hezaveh2016}.
+For more diffuse halos, strong gravitational lensing has produced interesting constraints \citep[e.g.,][]{Nierenberg2017, Hezaveh2016, Ostdiek2020, Alexander2020}.

-Recently, Ref. \cite{vT2018} explored the weak lensing\footnote{By weak lensing, we mean that multiple images of the sources are not produced.} signatures that DM subhalos would induce on stars within the Milky Way.
+Subhalos could also produce astrometric signatures on stars.
+Initial studies focused on microlensing signatures \citep{Erickcek2011, Li2012}, which are not likely to be observable unless DM subhalos are especially compact.
+More recently, Ref.~\cite{vT2018} explored the weak lensing\footnote{By weak lensing, we mean that multiple images of the sources are not produced.} signatures that DM subhalos would induce on stars within the Milky Way.
 These vary depending on the types of halos (e.g., point source or diffuse).
 However, all are observed through changes in apparent stellar velocities or accelerations.
 Follow-up work calculated the power spectrum of these lensing signatures and forecasted interesting constraints from current and future missions \citep{Mishra-Sharma2020}.
+More recent work has also considered the use of machine learning to look for these signatures \citep{Vattis2020, Mishra-Sharma2021}.

 The Nancy Grace Roman Space Telescope is NASA's next flagship mission after JWST, and it will have the necessary astrometric resolution to look for these weak lensing signatures \citep{Spergel2013, Akeson2019, Mishra-Sharma2020}.
 In particular, the Exoplanet Microlensing (EML) survey would have the precision necessary to properly probe this signal.
 The EML survey should continuously monitor an approximately 2 deg$^2$ patch near the galactic center for six 72-day periods.
 The 15 minute cadence over these fields should produce over 40,000 exposures of each star in the region \citep{Gaudi2019, Penny2019, Sanderson2019}.
 Combined with Roman's relative astrometric accuracy of 1.1 mas per exposure, this would create incredibly precise acceleration maps of the $10^8$ stars that the EML survey will monitor.